 I saw this effect on Instagram in a number of occasions and it’s not difficult to create as long as you have the right stock images.
 For this tutorial I used free images from unsplash.com but you can use your own photos if you want.

 The key to creating an asphalt swimmer in Photoshop are blend modes.
 Using the correct ones will help you to create realistic ripples on the concrete or the surface you’re working with.
 For this particular effect I used the Overlay Blend.
 I created a copy of the girl inside the water first

-With a few adjustment layers you can integrate your road swimmer a bit better on the background.
-In this case I used a Brightness/Contrast Adjustment as clipping mask to add more contrast.
-Also with a few global adjustments you can create a better looking final image.
+With a few adjustment layers, you can integrate your road swimmer a bit better on the background.
+In this case, I used a Brightness/Contrast Adjustment as a clipping mask to add more contrast.
+Also, with a few global adjustments, you can create a better looking final image.
 Check the video for more information.